Easy Homemade Quick-Pickled Jalapeños

 Store in the fridge for months.Print

 Adapted from a David Lebovitz recipe, which I’ve written about previously, this pickle recipe is the only one I use.
-It comes together in no time and produces great results every time.

 - 1/2 cup water